I’ve always considered Dr. Russo to be the ‘father of cannabis research.’

 If you need a few recommendations for some light cannabis-focused reading, Ethan Russo has several books under his belt.
 Why not start with Cannabis and Cannabinoids: Pharmacology, Toxicology, and Therapeutic Potential, Cannabis: From Pariah to Prescription, or Chronic Relief: A Guide to Cannabis for the Terminally & Chronically Ill.
 If those don’t keep you turning the pages as they do for me, explore some of his research studies instead.

 It’s these studies which first caught my interest.
 Certainly, Russo works with a lot of great minds, and their collaborations produce fascinating results.
 It’s one of the reasons why cannabis-focused research is operating at the high-level it is today.
 Accordingly, it’s this research I’d like to highlight for those who haven’t come across it before.
 These bullet points are some of his most recent, or most noteworthy.

 Published August 2011, The British Journal of Pharmacology

 Here Russo chiefly explores the possible influence of terpenes on cannabis’ experiential and medicinal effects.
 To note, this was long before the industry was as focused on terpene development as it is today.

 In this 2011 publication, he explains how terpenes “display unique therapeutic effects that may contribute meaningfully to the entourage effects of cannabis-based medicinal extract.”
 In part, we can thank Russo for our current understanding of the Entourage Effect that we now often read about.

 Published October 2018, Frontiers in Integrative Neuroscience

-In one of his more recent works, Dr. Russo explores the potential of cannabis-based medicines for the treatment of neurological disorders.
+Further, in one of his more recent works, Dr. Russo explores the potential of cannabis-based medicines for the treatment of neurological disorders.
 Because this is a broad topic, Russo pays particular attention to five issues.
-These issues include: intractable epilepsy, brain tumors, Parkinson disease, Alzheimer disease, and traumatic brain injury, and chronic traumatic encephalopathy.
+These issues include: intractable epilepsy, brain tumors, Parkinson’s disease, Alzheimer’s disease, and traumatic brain injury, and chronic traumatic encephalopathy.

 His review of the literature concluded, “The inherent polypharmaceutical properties of cannabis botanicals offer distinct advantages over the current single-target pharmaceutical model and portend to revolutionize neurological treatment into a new reality of effective interventional and even preventative treatment.”